yixianwang/yixian-site/content/notes/a_concepts.md

   - in distributed system case
     - how to ensure the transaction
     - how to rollback with strategy

+## Server vs Web Server vs Application Server
+- the difference between web server and application server
+  - Web Server is used to handle http request
+  - Application Server just with some additional features like JBoss, it supports transaction on application layer instead of database layer or anything in our code.
+- Both Web Server and Application Server in general speaking are in same Web Server Layer, they help us to handle duplicate logics for the **servlet**

+### Server
+- hardware

+### Web Server
+- Web Server is used to handle http request
+  - Tomcat
+  - Nginx

+### Application server
+- some require commercial license, which also would provide additional features.
+  - JBoss: i.e. additional features like on application server layer, they provide transactions.
+  - GlassFish

+### Other related topics???
+- SpringBoot
+  - Servlet
+    - how virtual thread would benefit the traditional ones
+  - Stream/React/WebFlux/MonoFlux
+    - how to debug?

+## BE <--> DB
+### socket
+- open the pipeline, we choose the port number, send the stream of the data.

+### HTTP/S
+- the idea of JDBC

 ## Microservice
 ### WHY: we need microservice